iamarjith/iamarjith/README.md

 - 👋 Hi, I’m @amarjith
-- 👀 I’m interested in building application programmer
+- 👀 I’m interested in building application programs
 - 🌱 I’m currently learning Angular
 - 💞️ I’m looking to collaborate with you all and want to explore/share my toughts and share my experience
-- 📫 Reach me through my email: @amarjithdas@gmail.com
+- 📫 Reach me through email: @amarjithdas@gmail.com

 <!---
 iamarjith/iamarjith is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.